extrange/reverse-shell/readme.md

 ### Misc

 To setup a convenient host alias and execute Starship automatically, add `.ssh/ssh-config` on the local host (your computer).
 You can then do `ssh hcc` on your computer.

-To configure both staging and production accounts, copy `~/.aws/config` to the same path on the remote host.